Successors to Johnson seek to stand out in crowded UK field - NewsBreak

 Successors to Johnson seek to stand out in crowded UK field

-LONDON — (AP) — Potential successors to British Prime Minister Boris Johnson rushed to differentiate themselves from an increasingly crowded field Sunday as the governing Conservative Party was expected to set a tight timetable for the election.
+Potential successors to British Prime Minister Boris Johnson rushed to differentiate themselves from an increasingly crowded field on Sunday as the governing Conservative Party was expected to set a tight timetable for the election.

 Candidates released slick campaign videos on social media and appeared on Sunday morning political talk shows to make their cases to the public.
 Several promised tax cuts, appealing to rank-and-file Conservative party members for whom low taxes are a mantra.